Orthogonalized Synthetic Controls: Variance Estimation and Inference

-When $V_M$ corresponds to the long-run variance and the structure of the dependence across observations is unknown, it is common to use estimators in the class of quadratic Heteroscedastic Autocorrelation Consistent (HAC) variance estimators that take the form:
+When $V_g$ corresponds to the long-run variance of the sample moment conditions and the structure of the dependence across observations is unknown, it is common to use estimators in the class of quadratic Heteroscedastic Autocorrelation Consistent (HAC) variance estimators.
+In this context, where the moment conditions may involve using different blocks on time periods, the $q,l$ element of $\hat{V}_g(\theta)$ will be given by